maggisledjeski/Diffusion/c#/README.txt

 If the user does not enter either 1 or 2, "To run program with partition, enter 1, to run without a partition enter 2:" will print until the user enters a correct input.
 Then the simulated time will appear on the screen after each step is taken.
 In order to see the ratio and the mass consistency printed uncomment the lines.
 After the ratio has reached 0.99 the program will print: "The box equilibrated in (insert time here), seconds of simulated time without a partition."
+Lastly, the program will print "Wall Time: (time)" and give the user the wall time.

 TO RUN WITH A PARTITION:
 Compile the code by typing: mcs diffusion.cs